dhwajraj/deep-siamese-text-similarity/README.md

+# This code is currently being modified for sequence of images (later for videos)
 # Deep LSTM siamese network for text similarity

 It is a tensorflow based implementation of deep siamese LSTM network to capture phrase/sentence similarity using character embeddings.